CrossTheRoadElec/Phoenix5-Documentation/source/ch15_WPIDrive.rst

 C++ / Java Motor Safety Feature
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The Java class WPI_TalonSRX and WPI_VictorSPX both implement the motor safety interface.
+The Java classes WPI_TalonFX, WPI_TalonSRX, and WPI_VictorSPX all implement the motor safety interface.

-The C++ class WPI_TalonSRX and WPI_VictorSPX does not inherent the motor safety abstract class, but they do implement the exact same routines.
+The C++ classes WPI_TalonFX, WPI_TalonSRX, and WPI_VictorSPX do not inherent the motor safety abstract class, but they do implement the exact same routines.
 This means the same routines can be called on the Phoenix WPI objects.